lennartvrg/dlog/python/README.md

 **dlog** is a logging platform designed for microservice architectures.
 It takes away the hassle of setting up your own logging infrastructure by providing **drop-in** adapter for several programming languages.
-The **dlog** logging platform can ingest thousands of logs every second and provides a fast and easy to use interface for developers to view their logs.
+It can ingest thousands of logs every second and provides a fast and easy to use interface for developers to analyse their logs.
+Logs can be observed in real-time or searched via a **full text search** capable query interface.

-In the near future a **full text search** capable interface will be developed which can be used to analyse huge amounts of log records.
-Additionally, it is planned to add **alerts** to the platform so that you can get informed when an error occurred during operation.

 ## Features